War in the Hebrew Bible: Battle of Michmash

 As described in 1 Samuel 13, "Saul, and Jonathan his son, and the people that were present with them, abode in Gibeah of Benjamin, but the Philistines encamped in Michmash."
 Jonathan is recalled to have found a secret path around the Philistines, allowing him to flank them and defeat them.
 Jonathan silently approached the Philistine garrison with his armour-bearer, not telling his father of the act, and passed two rocky crags: "there was a sharp rock on the one side, and a sharp rock on the other side: and the name of the one was Bozez and the name of the other Seneh."
 The two single-handedly climbed the ramparts and attacked the garrison "within as it were an half acre of land, which a yoke of oxen might plough."
 They are said to have killed twenty men together in that single ambush.
 The remainder of the camp awoke with confusion, and "melted away and they went on beating down one another."
 During the confusion and chaos, a detachment of Israelite warriors had previously been fighting alongside the Philistines defected over to the army of King Saul, bringing the king's force from six hundred men to several thousand strong.
 Finally, a miraculous earthquake threw the entire Philistine host into disarray.
 Drawn by the sounds of combat, Saul approached the garrison with his own force only to find that the army had already torn itself apart in fear, with the majority of survivors fleeing from Saul's army.
 No account in the Bible tells us how many Philistines fell in the battle, though Josephus numbers the Philistine casualties to as many as 60,000.

 Pool of Gibeon

 The Pool of Gibeon is mentioned a number of times in the Hebrew Bible.
-Archeological evidence locates the historical site of the pool in the village of Jib, in the West Bank Palestinian territories.
+Archeological evidence locates the historical site of the pool in the village of Jib, in Samaria.
 In the Second Book of Samuel, twelve men commanded by Abner fought twelve men commanded by Joab at the pool.